-In response to this poor response to their little bell, the contentious Presbyterian group – which dissolved in 1865 – decided to sell its controversial bell to the Mechanics Association – which, very conveniently, needed a bell for their new Academy (see pic above).
+In response to this poor response to their little bell, the New School Presbyterian group (as they were called) decided to sell its controversial bell to the Mechanics Association – which, very conveniently, needed a bell for their new Academy (see pic above).

 Trustee minutes from the Mechanics Association – dated April 4, 1845 – show that $76.45 was paid to the Presbyterians, while Prather & Ealy, an early local contractor, received $9 to move the bell about six blocks from the Presbyterian belfry to the empty belfry of Mechanics Academy.

 Iowa City historian, Bob Hibbs, tells this interesting anecdote about our little bell at Mechanics Academy:

 The 125-pound bell heralded students to class and earned their disdain as it had their Presbyterian predecessors.
 According to a tale from a 1940 WPA writers’ county history, students pulled “a naughty prank” of turning the bell upside down, filling it with water and allowing it to freeze on a winter’s night.
 Apparently, “Johnson’s rattle,” a mock deference to the first SUI instructor, didn’t ring the next morning, and no classes were held.

 The little bell, though not thought very highly of by either the disgruntled Presbyterians or the first students at SUI, did go on to serve our city until Mechanics Academy was razed in 1897.

 Hint: Bell #2 returns to our Iowa City Bell story…keep reading!